SCR-720: Tizard Mission

 In Washington, Tizard met with Vannevar Bush, who had arranged the formation of the National Defense Research Committee (NDRC) only weeks earlier in late June.
 The rest of the team arrived in Halifax on 6 September, and Washington on the 12th.
 The initial meetings did not go well as both groups seemed reluctant to tip their hand on their research.
 The logjam broke on 19 September when the topic of radar came up.
 The British team was surprised to learn that the US had already begun deployment of a longwave radar system similar to their own Chain Home.

 The key moment came when one of the US Navy representatives demonstrated an experimental microwave tube that worked at 10 cm, but noted that it made only tens of watts and that they had reached a dead end in development.
-As soon as the statement was made, Bowen reached into his "black box" (Note: Literally a black box, Bowen placed the magnetron and many design papers in large black metal box originally indented for deeds and similar legal papers.) and pulled out E1189 No. 12, a magnetron operating at 9.1 cm and capable of producing at least 10 kW.
+As soon as the statement was made, Bowen reached into his "black box" (Note: Literally a black box, Bowen placed the magnetron and many design papers in large black metal box originally intended for deeds and similar legal papers.) and pulled out E1189 No. 12, a magnetron operating at 9.1 cm and capable of producing at least 10 kW.
 The reveal had the effect of a bombshell, cutting away remaining reticence on both sides, who quickly began sharing details of all of their research.